What is Roll Forming? Our specialist explains

 What is Roll Forming?

-Roll forming (also called profiling or cold rolling), is a forming process in which flat metal sheets or long strips (usually coiled strip steel; coils) are transformed into complex profiles using a series of rolls.
+Roll forming (also called profiling, profile rolling, cold roll forming, metal forming, section rolling, or roll bending ), is a forming process that transforms flat metal sheets or long strips (usually coiled strip steel; coils) into complex profiles using a series of rollers.
 The strip of strip steel passes through sets of rollers mounted on successive stands.
 Several guide rollers are needed that step by step press the sheet into the desired shape, because the deformation per roller is limited.

 The Roll Forming Process Step by Step

-The roll forming process is customized and thus consists of several steps that are carefully executed to achieve the desired result.
-First, the metal sheet is fed into the roll forming machine, which is guided by a series of rollers, each of which has a specific shape.
+The roll forming process is customized and involves several precisely executed steps to achieve the desired result.
+First, one brings the metal sheet into the roll forming machine, after which a series of rollers, each with a specific shape, guides the sheet.
 These rolls gradually bend and deform the metal into the desired shape.
 The process ends with cutting the formed metal to the correct length.

 Flower Pattern

 The rolls are carefully manufactured using a so-called flower pattern, which provides the successive changes to the metal sheet.
-The shape of each roll is made based on the individual parts of the flower pattern.
+One makes the shape of each roll based on the individual parts of the flower pattern.
 Roll contours are then derived from the flower pattern profiles.
 Each of the colors in the flower pattern below illustrates one of the stepwise bends used to complete the profile.
 The individual colors are a single bending operation.

 Roll forming is ideal for producing parts with a constant profile with long lengths and in large quantities.
 During roll forming, various operations such as punching, cutting, etc., can take place.

-The process is often used to produce metal profiles for applications in construction, automotive, horticulture, furniture manufacturing and more.
+People often use the process to produce metal profiles for applications in construction, automotive, horticulture, furniture manufacturing and more.
 Understanding roll forming requires an understanding of machining and the physical properties of metals.

 Roll Forming Machine, or Roll Forming Line